mobilecoinfoundation/mcips/text/0063-attestation-grpc-apis.md

 The newer
 [Intel® SGX DCAP](https://www.intel.com/content/www/us/en/developer/articles/technical/quote-verification-attestation-with-intel-sgx-dcap.html)
-attestation protocol contains different attestation evidence than the previous [EPID](https://api.trustedservices.intel.com/documents/sgx-attestation-api-spec.pdf) protocol.
+attestation protocol uses a different format for the attestation evidence than the previous [EPID](https://api.trustedservices.intel.com/documents/sgx-attestation-api-spec.pdf) protocol.
 The use of an opaque buffer of bytes prevents the recipient of the attestation evidence from knowing if the evidence is for EPID or DCAP.